 8 Ways to Decorate With Scripture

 Scripture wall art is one of my favorite ways to decorate with Bible verses.
 I like hanging wall art in areas I frequent the most and am more apt to look.
 For example, I have Scripture wall art on the wall in front of my bathtub and also in the hall facing our garage entry area.

 Here’s a farmhouse style sign that I “painted”.
 Okay!
 I used a homemade stencil and a sharpie but it still counts.
 It’s significant to me because it was my grandmother’s favorite verse.
-Working on a cotton farm as a little girl, she know the value of a hard’s day’s work and how it also required her to rest in God.
-Click here to see my easy method for making an easy diy farmhouse sign like this and to read more about my grandmother.
+Working on a cotton farm as a little girl, she knew the value of a hard’s day’s work and how it also required her to rest in God.
+Click here to see my easy method for making an easy DIY farmhouse sign like this and to read more about my grandmother.

 You can find Bible verses for every room of the house at Amazon.com including some of my favorites here:

 One of the first things you are likely to see in the morning is your coffee mug so why not have Scripture there too?

 PRAYER IDEA FOR COFFEE MUGS : I have a friend with a cute idea to remember to pray for friends and family members.
 Each coffee mug in her cabinet is used to remember each of her family members and good friends.
 Whenever she arbitrarily pulls out a mug for her morning coffee, she prays for the person that has mentally “assigned” to that mug.
 It always “happens” that the person whose mug she pulls out for the day is someone that she realizes later in the day really needed her prayers!